 Where was here?
 This forest couldn’t be near her home because it smelled a bit different somehow to her sensitive shifter nose.

 Even with her pounding headache, she remembered her name was Taylee Harris.
 She also knew she was from Olympia, Washington.
 She was loved by her family, so she knew they would be looking for her.
-What she couldn’t remember was, what had happened to her that had ended up with her being there.
-Wherever there might be!
+What she couldn’t remember was, what had happened to her that had caused her to end up with her being here.
+Wherever "here" was!

 Taylee groaned again, bringing a hand to her head.
 Trying to remember anything made her head hurt worse.
 Gritting her teeth, she managed to sit up, lean back against a tree and begin looking around.
 In the light of the now rising sun, she saw no breaks in the trees, no paths.
 No sign that people passed through here.
 Tears streaked down her cheeks as a feeling of hopelessness filled her.
 Bowing her head, she sobbed.